AlexMenor/AlexMenor/README.md

 ## Hello there 👋

-I am a full-stack software engineer passionate about building great products.
-I’ve worked mainly in fast-paced environments with a focus on making the biggest impact for the end-user, scaling from ideas to mature products.
+I'm a passionate full-stack developer based in Spain with over 3 years of experience.
+I specialize in building high-performance web applications using TypeScript, Node.js, and React.
+I thrive in fast-paced environments and focus on making the biggest impact for the end-user, scaling from ideas to mature products.
+I constantly strive to learn new tools and technologies to stay ahead of the curve.

-Although I have more experience with these technologies, I consider myself stack agnostic and can learn anything quickly.

-**Server side:**

-- Node.js and Typescript with unopinionated (Express, Koa, Hapi) and opinionated (NestJS) frameworks
-- Python with FastAPI, Django and Flask as frameworks
-- Go

-- PostgreSQL
-- MongoDB

-- Kafka
-- Redis

-- AWS
-- GCP

-- Github Actions
-- CircleCI

-- Docker
-- Kubernetes

-**Client side:**

-- Strong HTML/CSS/JS fundamentals
-- React
-- Vue

-- Flutter
-- React Native

-- Electron

-**I'm always eager to learn new things, not only about software and computers but also related to business and design.**

 ### My latest blog posts :pencil: